Use of Select Agents and Potentially Hazardous Biological Materials Policy

 Anyone proposing to engage in an activity involving a Potentially Hazardous Biological Material must first check the Select Agent/ Toxin List and the Centers for Disease Control (CDC) / National Institutes of Health (NIH) publication Biosafety in Microbiological and Biomedical Laboratories to determine if the Agent or Toxin is a Select Agent or Pathogen.

-Prior to obtaining Pathogens or Select Agents, storage and use must be reviewed and approved by the Institutional Biosafety Committee (IBC) and Office of the Vice Provost for Research (OVPR).
-To obtain a review, complete and submit to the Biosafety Officer within the Office of Research Safety (ORS) the IBC application containing a summary of the proposed research and a written protocol detailing the specific steps for material handling in the laboratory or animal facility.
+Prior to obtaining Pathogens or Select Agents, storage and use must be reviewed and approved by the IBC.
+To obtain a review, complete and submit an IBC application to the Office of Research Safety (ORS).
+The IBC application must contain a summary of the proposed research and a written protocol detailing the specific steps for material handling in the laboratory or animal facility.
 The protocol must address all hazards posed by the Select Agents or Potentially Hazardous Biological Materials to be used.

 Usage